florann/solana_journey/README.md

-# solana_journey
+# Solana journey
-My Solana Journey
+Another experimentation, this one on the blockchain :sunglasses: